VianLee/R/markdown/preparation.md

 - [Mac OS X](https://cran.r-project.org/bin/macosx/R-3.6.1.pkg)
 - For Linux users, if you do not know how to install `R`, it is time to relearn Linux.

-Install `R` as you normally install other softwares.
+Install `R` as you normally install other software.

 # Download and Install the Latest RStudio